 The Oldest Santa-Themed Attraction

 Known for being the first attraction in the town of Santa Claus, Indiana, Santa Claus Town is also known as the oldest themed attraction in the U.S. The attraction was built in 1935 by Milton Harris who understood the potential the town had to bring in a few visitors due to its unique name.
 The first shop to open was Santa’s Candy Castle which was originally sponsored by the Curtiss Candy Company (who originally made Baby Ruth and Butterfinger candy bars).
-This was followed by a Toy Village and Santa’s Workshop added in 1936.
+This was followed by a Toy Village and Santa’s Workshop which were added in 1936.

 Rudolph the Red-Nosed Reindeer